 The school index score will be used to classify the school as reward, rising, developing, and priority.
 This score is calculated by combining all index values that a school has earned in all tested subjects and then dividing by the total number of values.

 The DC OSSE will also determine subgroups’ index scores by subject (as shown in Table 2.B.iii) for the ESEA subgroups required to be used for accountability.
-These subgroup index scores by subject will be used to classify schools as focus schools based on the achievement gaps.
-Subsequent sections on priority and focus schools discuss how the school and subgroup index scores are used for school classifications.
+These subgroup index scores by subject will be used to classify schools as Focus schools based on the achievement gaps.
+Subsequent sections on priority and Focus schools discuss how the school and subgroup index scores are used for school classifications.

 Minimum N Size